 Source: IRS Website

-When filling the form, three boxes are listed the accounting methods that you must pick from.
+When filling the form, three boxes are listed in the accounting methods that you must select from.
 Namely:

 - The Cash Method.